-All MaP-qualified laboratories use consistent methodology to test every toilet to failure.
-Click here to view the Version 6 MaP Testing Protocol that all MaP-qualified laboratories are required to follow.
-The Version 6 MaP Testing Protocol was effective on July 1, 2016.
-This new version incorporates minor changes to bring the test protocol into agreement with ASME/CSA national product standard.
+All MaP-qualified laboratories use consistent repeatable methodology to test every toilet to failure.
+Click here to view the Version 7 MaP Testing Protocol that all MaP-qualified laboratories are required to follow.
+The Version 7 MaP Testing Protocol, effective on April 1, 2018, incorporates minor changes to bring the test protocol into agreement with ASME/CSA national product standard.

-For the complete library of key information related to MaP Testing, use these links:
+For a library of key information related to MaP Testing, use these links:

 Below is photodocumentation of MaP testing procedures from soybean paste development and testing, through distribution.

 Soybean paste mixing and production for use in MaP testing.

 Specimen weight.
 350 grams of extruded soybean paste.